ProjectPODER/TowerBuilder_EN/docs/C1/Seccion3.md

 }
 ```

-A **Record Package**  is a Json object with a property called «records», which contains an array directory, indicated by brackets [].
-Its elements are individual objects of a [record](http://standard.open-contracting.org/latest/en/schema/records_reference/) type, separated by commas (,).
+A **Record Package**  is a JSON object with a property called «records», which contains a set of contracts in the form of an _array_, indicated by brackets [].
+It's elements are individual objects of a [record](http://standard.open-contracting.org/latest/en/schema/records_reference/) type, separated by commas (,).
 Each object of a record type is composed, in turn, of two properties: a «releases» property, which must keep to the same format as the Release Packages described before; and another property called «compiledRelease», which contains an individual object of a [release](http://standard.open-contracting.org/latest/en/schema/reference/) type.
 Each release type object corresponds to an individual contracting process.
-The releases directory inside a record type of object contains the revision log for a contracting process, and the compiledRelease object contains the last version of each individual data of the same contract.
+The releases directory inside a record type of object contains the revision history for a contracting process, and the compiledRelease object contains the last version of each individual data of the same contract.
 ```
 {
     "records": [